Former Deutsche banker jailed for carbon trading fraud

-FRANKFURT (Reuters) - A former Deutsche Bank employee was sentenced to three years in jail on Monday for his part in a scheme trading carbon emission permits designed to curb global warming but used to fraudulently collect tens of millions of euros of sales tax.
+FRANKFURT, June 13 (Reuters) - A former Deutsche Bank employee was sentenced to three years in jail on Monday for his part in a scheme trading carbon emission permits to fraudulently collect 220 million euros ($248 million)in sales tax.

-Handing down suspended jail sentences to five other former Deutsche bankers also involved, Judge Martin Bach criticized Germany's largest bank, saying the "failure of all security mechanisms" had allowed the fraud.

-The buyers sold the permits designed to put a price on pollution to each other, adding VAT to the price and generating tax refunds when no tax had been paid.
+The buyers then sold them to each other, adding VAT to the price and generating tax refunds when no tax had been paid.

-European police agency Europol has estimated the cost to taxpayers at more than 5 billion euros ($5.64 billion) since 2008.

 Helmut Hohnholz, formerly a regional sales manager with Deutsche's global markets division, received the toughest penalty of the seven bankers on trial in the German court.